ibm-cloud-docs/sell/tutorial-register-bundle.md

 This tutorial walks you through how to register an Operator bundle in {{site.data.keyword.cloud}} Partner Center as part of the process of onboarding to the {{site.data.keyword.cloud_notm}} catalog.
 By completing this tutorial, you learn how to provide your company and product information, create a test environment, and set up team access.
 {: shortdesc}

-This tutorial is one of four in a series that demonstrates how to onboard and publish a sample Certified Operator bundle from the {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} registry.
+This tutorial is one of four in a series that demonstrates how to onboard and publish a sample Certified Operator bundle from the {{site.data.keyword.openshiftshort}} registry.
 It uses a fictitious company that's called *Example Corp*.
 As you complete the tutorial, adapt each step to fit your product's needs.

 ## Before you begin
 {: #bundle-reg-prereqs}